tobi-weber/tobi-weber.github.io/projects/levitas/docs.md

 A settings file is a python module, which defines the behaviour of the application.
 The settings module is the entry point of the application and must be in the python path.
 It defines the mapping between urls and middleware classes.
-Also the mapping can be extended with positional and named parameters, to instantiate the middleware.
+The mapping can be extended with positional and named parameters, to instantiate the middleware.

-In the above example, the path ```/``` will be mapped to the ```MyMiddleware``` class.
+In the above example, the path ```/``` is mapped to the ```MyMiddleware``` class.

-Also file can further configurations be made in the settings.
+Further configurations can be made in the settings file.
 As example, the testing server can be configured to another port.
 The settings file will then be: